Maine Garden Ideas

 Picture

-If you are new to gardening, you have probably heard other gardeners talking about mulching and have probably seen those big bags of decorative mulch for sale in the home improvement center.
-If you are anything like I was, you may be wondering exactly how you use mulch in the garden.
+If you are new to gardening, you have probably heard other gardeners talking about mulching and have likely seen those big bags of decorative mulch for sale in the home improvement center.
+If you are anything like I was when I first started gardening, you may be wondering exactly how you use mulch in the garden.
 That, of course, depends on what you are growing and the purpose of the mulch.
 For ornamental or specimen plants, those bags of decorative mulch can enhance their appearance, reduce weeds and retain moisture, but when it comes to the vegetable garden, there are better choices for mulching.

 Organic Mulch